s-bose7/levelcache/README.md

 At the core of the system is the `CacheFactory`, responsible for creating and initializing `LevelCache` instances based on the specified configurations.
 The `LevelCache` class offers a well-defined API, supporting operations such as adding and removing cache levels, storing and retrieving data, displaying cache states, and performing bulk reads/writes.

 Each cache level is efficiently managed through `CacheUnit`, which holds the level's details and supports multiple eviction policies, making it highly extensible.
-The `CacheUnitProvider` supplies pre-configured `CacheUnit` instances with the appropriate eviction policy, which dictates how the cache handles storage and key-value invalidation.
+The `CacheUnitProvider` supplies pre-configured `CacheUnit` instances with the appropriate eviction policy  using `StorageEngine`, which dictates how the cache handles storage and key-value invalidation.

 Overall, the system is built for extensibility, supporting dynamic cache levels and eviction policies, and promotes loose coupling through the use of the `DefaultConfigBuilder`.